-A probabilistic stance of the log partition function of CCTMG was given in this work, shedding light on certain phenomena occurring in log gravity.
-Previously studied as topological invariants, the Hurwitz numbers reappear in this paper as probabilities in a multinomial distribution that governs the permutation cycles present in the rooted tree configuration space described in our earlier works.
+A probabilistic stance of the log partition function of CCTMG was given in this work, and is summarized below.

+\begin{itemize} \item Previously studied as topological invariants, the Hurwitz numbers reappear in this paper as probabilities in a multinomial distribution that governs the permutation cycles present in the rooted tree configuration space described in our earlier works.

-The multinomial distribution was shown to be directly related to the Ewens sampling formula with parameter $\theta = 1$, also called the Multivariate Ewens distribution in Bayesian statistics, which beyond its extensive use in mathematical biology and statistics, generally plays a major role in the theory of partition structures and their applications in processes of fragmentation and coagulation, and in random trees.
+\item The multinomial distribution was shown to be directly related to the Ewens sampling formula with parameter $\theta = 1$, also called the Multivariate Ewens distribution in Bayesian statistics, which beyond its extensive use in mathematical biology and statistics, generally plays a major role in the theory of partition structures and their applications in processes of fragmentation and coagulation, and in random trees.
 The appearance of the Ewens distribution in the theory, as well as the description of the partition function in terms of the (potential) Burgers hierarchy clearly indicate a diffusive behavior that maps out the instability originally observed in \cite{Grumiller:2008qz}.

-The statistical formulation of Burgers turbulence and its relation to (elastic) manifolds pinned by quenched disorder (see for instance \cite{wiese2022theory} for a recent review) have previously been studied from the perspective of directed polymers \cite{mezard1998disordered}, disordered trees and traveling waves \cite{derrida1988polymers}, contexts within which the quenched disorder appears to be provided by the pinning of a fraction of the particles.
+\item The statistical formulation of Burgers turbulence and its relation to (elastic) manifolds pinned by quenched disorder (see for instance \cite{wiese2022theory} for a recent review) have previously been studied from the perspective of directed polymers \cite{mezard1998disordered}, disordered trees and traveling waves \cite{derrida1988polymers}, contexts within which the quenched disorder appears to be provided by the pinning of a fraction of the particles.
 We infer that the original unstable aspect of the theory due to the appearance of the logarithmic mode at the critical point corresponds to the instability of the seed ($n=1$) soliton as collective fields.
 The unstable (diffusive) propagation of the seed soliton engenders soliton clusters that can be arranged as random (fragments of) rooted trees characterizing the disordered landscape in the theory.
 The rooted tree configuration space is realized by the pinning of randomly selected point-like and line-like solitonic particles at the root which constitutes the pinning site.